narkhy/MatrixHasYou/README.md

 https://github.com/narkhy/MatrixHasYou

-If you like "The Matrix" aesthetics, try (and please rate) my Matrix inspired theme for Firefox at: https://addons.mozilla.org/es/firefox/addon/the-matrix-has-you/
+If you like "The Matrix" aesthetics, try (and please rate) too my Matrix inspired theme for Firefox at: https://addons.mozilla.org/es/firefox/addon/the-matrix-has-you/

 Enjoy! ... as in free beer ;)

-Call trans opt: received.
+## Call trans opt: received.
 9-18-99 14:32:21 REC:Log>